iamstarkov/iamstarkov.com/2015-19-draft-renaming-experience.md

 ## Summary

 Define list of social nets and list of username to check.
 Choose one, which is available everywhere.
-Renaming Gmail requiring extra work.
+Renaming Gmail requires extra work.

 _Choose new name carefully,
 Your renamed [Vladimir Starkov](https://iamstarkov.com)_